 As a result of the less than fully effective selection for leaves and inflorescence, consumed dry matter from most forages included some stems, even at the highest level of feeding.
 Thus the first hypothetical model (Fig. 23), illustrating the effect of a larger retention time of stem over leaf is an oversimplification for all tested forages except D. distortum.
 For the other forages, the part referred to as leaves would in fact be a mixture of leaf (and other fine components like inflorescence) plus some stem.
 In most trials, the refusals had a lower CP content than the offered stem, so the sheep must compensate incomplete selection for the finer morphological fractions by selecting also between stem parts.
-Especially at the highest levels of feeding, only the best stem fractions are likely to pass quicker through the rumen.
+Especially at the highest levels of feeding, only the best stem fractions that were highest in CP were eaten and, as suggested above, these stem fractions are likely to pass quicker through the rumen.

-A closer observation of the curves relating $I_T$ to $O_T$ or to $r_T$ reveals that of several forages animals ate a considerable part of the stem in addition to their first choice of leaves and inflorescence plus some stems, without a measurable decrease in $I_T$ .
-Turning back to Fig. 24, one may consider that most $I_T$ curves correspond to Line d rather than to Line a.
+A closer observation of the curves relating I_T to O_T or to r_T reveals that of several forages animals ate a considerable part of the stem in addition to their first choice of leaves and inflorescence plus some stems, without a measurable decrease in I_T.
+Turning back to Fig. 24, one may consider that most I_T curves correspond to Line d rather than to Line a.
 So when forages are sorted into morphological fractions to give a first estimate of the percentage readily acceptable material, part of the stem may have to be included with leaf or leaf plus inflorescence.